kervinck/gigatron-rom/src/gt1.md

 	case MOD:
 	case DIV:
 		// Helper calls.
 We can pick the targets to help avoid spills.
-We'll put the LHS in r0 and the RHS in vAC. rtarget(p, 0, wregs[1]);
+We'll put the LHS in r0 and the RHS in vAC.
+		// Note that we first target the LHS to vAC in order to ensure that a copy-through-vAC is inserted. rtarget(p, 0, wregs[0]);
+		rtarget(p, 0, wregs[1]);
 		rtarget(p, 1, wregs[0]);
 		break;